vivekkumar9919/AI-search-agent/readme.md

 - **Model:** `deepseek/deepseek-r1:free` via OpenRouter API.
 - **Why DeepSeek:** It's a free, capable model perfect for parsing structured outputs like tool names and parameters.

+### **File Descriptions:**

+- **`index.py`**: This is the entry point for the project.
+It gets user input, constructs a prompt, and invokes the agent to fetch the required data.

+- **`prompt.py`**: This file creates a prompt based on the user's query and the available tools.
+The prompt is passed to the model to determine which tool to use.

+- **`model.py`**: Contains the client code for interacting with the DeepSeek model.
+It sends the constructed prompt and receives the response containing the tool name and parameters.

+- **`agent.py`**: This file decides which tool to call based on the model's output (`tool_name`) and executes the corresponding function from `tools.py`.

+- **`tools.py`**: Contains functions to filter products based on different criteria like color, size, and location.
+Each function corresponds to one of the tools mentioned above.

+- **`products.json`**: Contains dummy product data (could be replaced with real database queries in the future).
+It’s used to simulate the output of the various tool functions.

 ## 🔍 Currently Supported Tools (Functions)

 | Tool Name               | Purpose                                         |